 YouTube also has a Movies & Shows section, where you can buy them, rent them, or watch some for free.

 Of course, there are also countless individual creators putting out their own entertainment, tutorials, and other content on just about every topic under the sun, from skincare to neuroscience.
-Check out the Clever Girl Finance YouTube channel!
+Check out the Clever Girl Finance YouTube channel for the best financial advice and money-saving tips!

 If you're ready to take a break from watching a screen, try some audio cable alternatives instead!
 Podcasts are especially convenient to put on while you're getting ready in the morning, driving somewhere, cleaning, on a walk, etc.